Machine learning on the fly

 - Mar 18, 2019

-When the Defense Advanced Research Projects Agency announced its first Grand Challenge in 2002, the idea of driverless cars racing 150 across the Mojave Desert seemed impossible.
+When the Defense Advanced Research Projects Agency announced its first Grand Challenge in 2002, the idea of driverless cars racing 150 miles across the Mojave Desert seemed impossible.
 With its latest Grand Challenge, DARPA hopes make real-time machine learning as unremarkable as autonomous vehicles are today.

 Partnering with the National Science Foundation, DARPA's Real-Time Machine Learning (RTML) program is offering $10 million in funding for "the creation of a processor that can proactively interpret and learn from data in real-time, solve unfamiliar problems using what it has learned, and operate with the energy efficiency of the human brain."